Yuri-Rassokhin/BenchmarkBeholder/README.md

   <img src="doc/pictures/bbh_output_csv.png" alt="Example of CSV output of BBH" width="60%"/>
 </p>

-Now, you can open the CSV file in any BA/BI tool you like to visualize it and analyze performance sweetspots of the `ping` to DNS providers:
+Now, you can open the CSV file in any BA/BI tool you like, visualize it, and analyze performance sweetspots of the `ping` to DNS providers:

 <p align="center">
   <img src="doc/pictures/bbh_output_chart.png" alt="Example of chart based on CSV output of BBH" width="60%"/>